Placements with Parents

 All those notified of the placement starting should be notified (see Section 3, Notifications), in writing, when it ends; preferably notifications should be made prior to the ending, or as soon as practicable thereafter.

-A letter should also be sent to the parents and child explaining why the decision was made.
+A letter should also be sent to the parents and child by the Social Worker explaining why the decision was made.

 2. Immediate Placements

-The Nominated Officer can approve an immediate placement without the necessary consultation and checks having been made provided that:
+The Head of Service can approve an immediate placement without the necessary consultation and checks having been made provided that:

 - There are exceptional circumstances which justify an immediate placement and it is consistent with the child's welfare;